Open-MBEE/text2text/docs/README.md

 * `Body` - Marks this field as a body field, whose value is the output from other template instances, rather than a direct query.
 It is not required to give a path for this field.
 If one is given, only template instances triggered on a value matching a result of this query are inserted into this field.
 By default, template instances are joined by a newline.
 If this flag is specified as `Body "joiner"`, then the "joiner" string is used instead of a newline.

 Note that some combinations of flags are incompatible, like specifying that a Body field is also a Trigger, and other combinations are redundant, like demanding that a Trigger is Required.

+---

+Copyright 2018, by the California Institute of Technology.
+ALL RIGHTS RESERVED.
+United States Government Sponsorship acknowledged.
+Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.
+This software may be subject to U.S. export control laws.
+By accepting this software, the user agrees to comply with all applicable U.S. export laws and regulations.
+User has the responsibility to obtain export licenses, or other export authority as may be required before exporting such information to foreign countries or providing access to foreign persons.